Murder of David Douglas: 2016 shooting

 He and his wife ran the Shoestown shop on Bridgefoot Street, where he was shot at about 4:10 pm on 1 July 2016.
 He was treated by paramedics at the scene and then taken to St. James's Hospital, where he died.
 He had been shot six times.
-Gardaí is investigating if this shooting is linked to the Irish gangland feud.

 A handgun was recovered at the scene of the shooting.
 A stolen Mercedes car that detectives believed was used in the killing was found burnt out.

 Aftermath

-Trial of Freddy Thompson
+Trial of Freddie Thompson

-In November 2016, "Fat" Freddy Thompson was charged with the murder of David Douglas.
+In November 2016, "Fat" Freddie Thompson was charged with the murder of David Douglas.
 In August 2018, he was convicted of murder and sentenced to a mandatory life sentence by the Special Criminal Court.

 Justice Hunt said that the prosecution had not claimed that Thompson was the shooter, but that he was involved, specifically driving a Ford Fiesta closely involved with the crime.
 As well as interacting with suspects, it drove past Shoestown four minutes before the murder.

 Thompson was caught on CCTV dismantling a mobile phone and acting in a furtive manner.
 He was seen later that evening in a restaurant having a meal with two men suspected of being part of the murder plot.

 The defence has said that while Thompsons' behaviour was 'suspicious' it fell short of the standard of proof beyond a reasonable doubt.
 Justice Hunt said that any innocent explanation of the various threads of evidence required “an excessive reliance on unlucky coincidence”.
-The court had taken into account Thompsons' failure to answer Garda's questions about his movements on that day.
+The court had taken into account Thompson's failure to answer Garda's questions about his movements on that day.
 Thompson also refused to answer questions about cars and fingerprint evidence that placed him in one of the vehicles.

 Justice Hunt sympathized with the family of the murder victim, particularly his daughter, who witnessed the murder.

 Superintendent Paul Cleary said outside that the Douglas family was satisfied with the verdict and that the investigation is ongoing.

 Counsel for Thompson said the verdict would be appealed.